Managing Sickle Cell Crises: Tips for Patients and Caregivers

-Here, they accumulate and clump together, and cause blockage in the blood vessel — leading to a vaso-occlusive crisis.
+Here, they accumulate and clump together and cause blockage in the blood vessel — leading to a vaso-occlusive crisis.

 When vaso-occlusion happens, it cuts off the blood supply to the surrounding tissue.

-Since these tissues need blood and oxygen to survive, they die as a result of lack of blood supply.
+Since these tissues need blood and oxygen to survive, they die as a result of a lack of blood supply.

 First, small blood vessels and small areas of tissue are affected.

-These tissue deaths (infarction) could worsen to involve large portions of organs causing severe pain in the organs where these tissues are located.
+These tissue deaths (infarction) could worsen to involve large portions of organs, causing severe pain in the organs where these tissues are located.

 Secondly, sickle cells are fragile and easily broken down within the vessels.